Nonprofits and Charter Schools: Working Together to Do More

 You can learn more in this help article from the Nonprofit Quarterly:

 Nonprofit organizations are nimble and able to shift gears fairly quickly.
 Many have already offered new grants or re-focused prior grant programs to respond to new demands.
 A quick search on Google of “grants to schools for COVID” brought up over 9 million results.
 If you added your state or region to the search terms, I am sure you could narrow the list and find a local agency ready to offer support.

 Grant funds for current state and federal grants were allocated last year.
 The money is already in place and waiting for proposals.
 Even if the grant was not specifically designed for COVID19 funding, you can still request money to cover unexpected costs.
 Decide on your most critical program needs and set your goals.
 Review the application to be sure what you want to purchase is allowed for the grant, and then develop your proposal to incorporate new COVID19-related expenses.

 More school leaders will realize they can’t do what they need to do without additional funding, and the need for grants will explode.
 Grants have always been highly competitive.
 I recommend that you start searching for grants now and begin the process of applying before competition becomes even fiercer.

 Looking for answers?
-Download my free e-book from Amazon
+Download my e-book from Amazon

 Resources for Grants